 The GHIT Fund will notify applicants of their selection status by email.
-The GHIT Fund will not provide formal feedback to applicants receiving a non-award decision.
+The GHIT Fund will not be able to provide formal feedback to applicants receiving a non-award decision.

-Applicants are required to identify the designated development partner (investment recipient) and all other collaboration partners.
+Applicants are required to identify the designated development partner (investment recipient) and all other collaboration partners of the award decision.
 The designated development partner will be responsible for the performance of all its collaborating partners.
-A representative of the designated development partner will serve as the main GHIT Fund point of contact and will be responsible for all GHIT Fund discussions and negotiations.
+A representative of the designated development partner will serve as the main GHIT Fund point of contact and will be responsible for all discussions and negotiations with the GHIT Fund.